Christian Solomon Deutsch, ‘About whom is Isaiah speaking?’ (1734–1797)

 Escape from home

-When his interest reached further than just the Tenach (Old Testament), the New Testament started to fascinate him extremely and this did not go unnoticed.
-The rabbi was alerted and he was very disturbed, ordering Solomon to divorce his wife or to speak out against this ‘Christian heresy’.
-On the other hand priests from the church came to try to convince him to join them.
+When his interest started to go further than the Tanakh, the New Testament began to fascinate him and this did not go unnoticed.
+The local rabbi was alerted and was very disturbed, ordering Solomon to divorce his wife or to speak out against this ‘Christian heresy’.
+On the other hand, priests from the church came to try to convince him to join them.
 Solomon saw only one escape.
 Praying for God’s guidance, he left in 1762 for Prague and on the way he studied the Scriptures daily.
 By the time he reached Dresden he had begun to read Isaiah 53 for the first time.
 This passage was a great mystery for him.

 About whom is Isaiah speaking?